dlwub/metrics-webapp/README.md

 ## Description

 > Do you like to enhance your knowledge in any aspect of life or you want to test your knowledge?
 Then, you are at the right place.
 Quizzical is a webapp that fetches questions from the Open Trivia database (https://opentdb.com/) and displays them in a user friendly manner.
+It enables users to choose answers and it displays the right and wrong answers for users.

 ## Built With